williammilisic/cloudcloud.dev/index.md

 ## 3 September 2023
 * "*Costs do not exist to be calculated, they exist to be reduced.*” - Taiichi Ohno<br/><br/>
-* "*Thinking is hard, that's why most people judge.*" - Carl Yung
+* "*Thinking is difficult, that's why most people judge.*" - Carl Yung

 ## 31 August 2023
 * "*There is nothing so useless as doing efficiently that which should not be done at all.*" - Peter Drucker<br/><br/>